Preparing for a Prescription Medication Review (Chronic Conditions)

 Duplication is a common problem which is why it’s recommended to have your prescriptions filled in one single location if possible.
 Duplication of medication often occurs if you see multiple doctors who are not aware of all of your current prescriptions.

-For example, your cardiologist may prescribe a medication for high blood pressure such as metoprolol, but your internist may have you on a medication already for high blood pressure, perhaps atenolol.
+For example, your cardiologist may prescribe a medication for managing high blood pressure such as metoprolol, but your internist may have you on a medication already for high blood pressure, perhaps atenolol.
 Both of these medications are used for high blood pressure and are in a class of medications known as beta blockers.